What Paperwork Do I Need For My Pet’s Relocation?

 Experts know the rules (which can change).
 They have the contacts and established working relationships to ensure the process goes smoothly.
-An experienced reputable pet transport company is a “known shipper” to the airlines, whereas you are not.
+An experienced reputable pet transport company is a “known pet shipper” to the airlines, whereas you are not.

 You can try to navigate the paperwork maze on your own, but it can be very time-consuming as well as intimidating, worrisome, confusing and frustrating, especially if there’s a language barrier.
-Handing this job over to experienced professionals will save you a tremendous amount of time and bring you peace of mind you didn’t think was possible, knowing nothing is slipping between the cracks with your pet relocation.
+Handing this job over to experienced professionals will save you a tremendous amount of time and bring you the peace of mind you didn’t think was possible, knowing nothing is slipping between the cracks with your pet relocation.

 It’s an investment in your pet’s safety and your peace of mind – one less thing to worry about at a time when you have plenty to think about.
-You’ll have no surprises, just big smiles and wagging tails as your family is reunited in your new city and/or country.
+You’ll have no surprises, just big smiles and wagging tails or purring cats as your family is reunited in your new city and/or country.

 Subscribe to the Blog

 Enjoy our content?
 Get them sent to your inbox!